 The options and decisions to make, both during membership and when it’s time to leave or retire, can be complex.
 To assist members in understanding and evaluating their responsibilities and options, Human Resource Services offers several education and communication programs.
 These can help you to plan and monitor progress on your journey towards your retirement goals.

 Plan your journey to retirement!
-Registration is now open for the popular full-day Financial & Pre-Retirement Planning Workshops.
+Registration is open for the full-day pre-retirement planning workshop.
 Workshops for 2014 are on the following dates:

 These workshops are aimed at members aged 45 plus and considering retirement within the next ten years.
-Led by The Financial Education Institute of Canada, participants will examine the role of the Western pension, government pensions and private savings in retirement income planning.
+The sessions are facilitated by an external consultant who will lead an unbiased discussion of the role of the Western pension, government pensions and private savings in retirement income planning.

 The sessions are open to all members of the Academic and Administrative Staff pension plans.
 Spouses are welcome and are encouraged to attend with the plan member.
 If your spouse will be joining you and is also an employee they should register themselves as outlined below; if your spouse is not an employee please register yourself as outlined in the instructions below and email firstname.lastname@example.org to register your spouse.